 OHHA has an elected Executive Board consisting of the following officers: President, Vice-President, Secretary, Treasurer, and the Street Captains (one or two for each of our 13 streets).
 They are elected at the annual meeting held in June.

 General membership meetings are called by the Executive Board.
-There are four general membership meetings per year.
+There are 4 to 7 general membership meetings per year.
 The role of the Street Captain was to be each block's first and chief contact with the organization.

 As many of the founders and longtime members of the OHHA have retired or moved away, there is a need to revitalize and repopulate the organization.
 We realize that everyone is busy with work, kids, etc. However, if we can reorganize from the ground-up, block-by-block, we can be a strong and vital voice in Mount Vernon once again.